jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

    |          ^^^^^^^^^^^^^^^^^^^^^
 ```

-Because we use two parameters for this instance (`be` and `AwesomeDb`)
+Because we use two parameters for this instance (`be` and `AwesomeDb`).
-we must lift the default restriction on this with this langauge extension.
+By default Haskell only allows one.

 ### DeriveGeneric
 `DeriveGeneric` was discussed in a
 [previous blog post]({filename}/pragmatic-haskell-simple-servant.md).
 In short: `Generic` allows for introspection of data structures using the
-fact any data structure can be moddeled in a regular (generic) pattern.
+fact any data structure can be modeled in a regular (generic) pattern.

 ### OverloadedStrings
 `OverloadedStrings` is probably the most common language extension.
 It converts string automatically, for example `String -> ByteString`.
-In our case it's only used for connectionString:
+In our case it's only used for connection string:

 ```haskell
 connectionString :: BS.ByteString